artemtyshchuk/artemtyshchuk/README.md

 # Hi 👋 I'm Artem

 ## About me,
-🔭I'm a front-end developer with over a year of experience learning and writing projects in React and TypeScript, using various libraries, including the Redux state management library.
-I'm interested in information technology and how it transforms businesses by influencing their strategy.
+🔭I specialize in front-end development using React, TypeScript, and various libraries, including the state management tool Redux.
+My experience spans the study and implementation of projects, involving collaboration with external APIs and internal project databases.

 ## 🌐 Socials: